 Eskom Transmission's ten year plan indicates that a reliable electricity supply of acceptable quality is essential for the economic development of South Africa.
-It is also a prerequisite for socio-economic development, as it paves the way to access to education, improved nutrition and health care, as well as jobs, amongst others.
-The transmission system plays a vital role in the delivery of a reliable, high quality electricity supply throughout the region and the country at large, by delivering electricity in bulk to load centres wherein the distribution networks owned by Eskom and municipalities deliver electricity to endusers.
-The transmission system needs to be well-maintained to deliver a reliable supply of electricity, and it also needs to be strengthened to meet changing customer needs.
+It is also a prerequisite for socio-economic development, as it paves the way to access to education, improved nutrition and health care, as well as

 As indicated the forecasted high growth rate between 2013 and 2030 is expected to exceed the maximum transfer capability of the transmission network supplying the Tubatse area.
-Consequently, Eskom proposes the development in order to mitigate the short-term network reliability constraints and also to create additional capacity for the forecasted load as well as to cater for future electricity demands.
+Consequently, Eskom proposes this development in order to mitigate the short-term network reliability constraints and also to create additional capacity for the forecasted load as well as to cater for future electricity demands.
 This development forms part of the Tubatse Network Strengthening which is driven by residential, industries and mining.
 Further, it forms part of the new infrastructure that Eskom has planned, the objective being to ensure reliable electricity supply.
 The proposed project will ensure the following: